Last week for Valentine’s Day, I published a post for people in a relationship – 20 Questions to Ask Yourself About Your Relationship.

 A lot of people don’t like feeling vulnerable.
 They feel it exposes them to the possibility of being hurt or gives someone else the upper hand.

-But vulnerability is essential for long-term committment and connection.
+But vulnerability is essential for long-term commitment and connection.

 Brene Brown is a vulnerability expert and has some wonderful books on the subject if you are interested in exploring this topic.